python/cpython/Doc/library/xml.etree.elementtree.rst

 .. function:: xml.etree.ElementInclude.default_loader( href, parse, encoding = None)

    Default loader.
-This default loader reads an included resource from disk.  *href* is a resource reference.  *parse* is for parse mode either "xml" or "text".  *encoding* is an optional text encoding.
+This default loader reads an included resource from disk.  *href* is a URL.
+   *parse* is for parse mode either "xml" or "text".  *encoding* is an optional text encoding.
 If not given, encoding is 'utf-8'.
 Returns the expanded resource.
 If the parse mode is ``"xml"``, this is an ElementTree instance.
 If the parse mode is "text", this is a Unicode string.
 If the